-Once the fabric has been designed by Rhiannon, the files are sent to a fabric printing company either in North Tyneside or London.
+Once the fabric has been designed by Rhiannon, the files are sent to a fabric printing company in London.
 The cotton fabric is printed using digital pigment inks.
 This process of printing requires no water and uses around 95% less energy than screen printing.
 There is virtually no ink waste and no soapy residues from production.
 All this helps to reduce the environmental impact and the print quality is fantastic with fab vibrant colours!

 As well as implementing eco-friendly policies in the running of the business, Drawn by Rhiannon wants to encourage other people to think in a more sustainable way too.
 Through the eco range of reusable products, Drawn by Rhiannon is offering simple changes that will drastically reduce plastic waste in customers’ homes.
 Find out more about the reusable beeswax food wraps, the reusable makeup remover pads, the reusable sponges and the reusable cleaning wipes.
 Stay tuned for more reusable products being released soon to help you reduce your environmental impact.

 It’s lovely to receive some beautifully packaged happy post but not if it’s full of nasty plastic.
 All the packaging at Drawn by Rhiannon, as well as the gift wrap options, are completely plastic free.
 Orders are either wrapped in blue polka dot paper bags or blue tissue paper depending on size.
 Items are then packaged in cardboard mailing boxes, sealed with paper tape.
 The paper bags and mailing boxes can be reused or put straight in home recycling bins.
 The tissue paper can be reused or put in a compost bin as it’s biodegradable.